Clover-You/moji-blog/pages/about.md

 Dear Friends,

-Hello, my name is **Clover You**, and my Chinese name is **You Yu**.
+Hello, my name is **Clover You**, and my Chinese name is **尤渔**.
+You can call me "Clover".
 Thank you for taking the time to visit my website.

 ### The Story Behind My Name

 Regarding my English name, **Clover**, I understand it's not a typical name, but it holds special meaning for me.
 Clover refers to the three-leaf clover, and its variation, the four-leaf clover, is considered a symbol of good luck, representing faith, hope, love, and luck.
 I chose this name with the hope of being accompanied by good fortune in my future endeavors.
 I often use this name in online communities or as a code author.

-My Chinese name, **You Yu**, originates from a nickname I wasn't particularly fond of.
-I changed the character for "fish" (鱼) to "fishing" (渔) to give it a wiser connotation.
+My Chinese name, **尤渔**, originates from a nickname I wasn't particularly fond of.
+I changed the character for "鱼" (fish) to "渔" (fishing) to give it a wiser connotation.
 Yes, that's right...wisdom.
 In Chinese communities, although I initially used the name Clover, due to certain reasons (like Clover being flagged as a sensitive word by miHoYo), I eventually decided to adopt this more personally meaningful Chinese name.

 ### Work and Technical Background